hazardfn/valvex/README.md

 Configuration
 --------
 Before you can use valvex you need to configure environment variables in your sys.config or you can use the API to change the settings/add queues at runtime.
+For more technical information view the technical docs [here](http://hazardfn.github.io/valvex/doc).

 Usage
 --------